 Next, research the firm more broadly.
 Look into its counselors, their history of advising, and their results.
 A reputable firm will be transparent about its experience, strategy, and vision with no gimmicks or overpromises.
 Find a counselor whose approach and results align with your goals.

 Finally, read their reviews on Google, Facebook and Yelp.
 Were past clients happy with their private admissions counselors?
 Did they make the application process less stressful and more enjoyable?
-Look for a match who will make your family feel supported and heard throughout the journey.
+Look for a match who will make your family feel supported and heard throughout the college counseling journey.

-Look for someone with a strong background in admissions consulting, and make sure your potential consultant knows how to guide your family through the whole process successfully.
+Look for someone with a strong background in admissions consulting, and make sure your potential consultant knows how to guide your family through the whole college admissions process successfully.
 The best admissions consultants know how to coach students, have a strong academic background, communicate effectively and thoughtfully, and have a clear strategic vision.

 Also ask about your potential admissions counselor’s experience in higher education.
 Consultants who have degrees from top schools themselves not only know what it takes to gain admission, but can also help you understand what life is like there and how best to prepare.